Adventure starts here

 Attractions

-Hakone Shrine sits at the edge of Lake Ashi beneath a canopy of cedar trees and is famous for its vermilion torii gate that appears to float on the lake.
-The shrine’s peaceful grounds and historic atmosphere make it an evocative stop for reflection and photography, especially on misty mornings.
+Hakone Shrine, tucked into cedars at the edge of Lake Ashi, is known for its vermilion torii that seems to float on the water.
+The shrine offers a serene place for reflection and photo moments, especially on misty mornings.

 Hakone Travel Guide: Attractions, Onsen, Art & More